HannahTran96/TestAssignment/README.md

 ---

+## Framework Structure and Rationale
+### Framework Structure

+The framework is organized into several key components:

+1. **Test Directory** (`/tests`): This directory contains all the test scripts organized by test types.
+For instance, UI tests, regression tests, smoke tests, etc. The tests are written using **Playwright** APIs, which provide powerful capabilities for browser automation.

+2. **Pages Directory** (`/src/pages`): The Page Object Model (POM) is used to separate the test code from the browser interaction logic.
+This directory contains reusable page objects that are used across multiple tests.

+3. **Fixtures** (`/src/fixture`): Fixtures provide a way to initialize and manage common states for tests.
+They could contain logic for logging in, setting up test data, and clearing states before/after tests.

+4. **Test Configuration** (`/playwright.config.ts`): The configuration file to customize Playwright settings such as browser options, timeout values, retries, and projects.

+5. **GitHub Actions Workflow** (`/.github/workflows/`): This folder contains the YAML files for configuring the CI/CD pipeline using GitHub Actions.
+It triggers tests when a pull request is created or updated, and on a schedule.

+### Rationale Behind Framework Decisions

+1. **Playwright**:
+   - **Playwright** is chosen because of its ability to automate modern web applications across multiple browsers (Chromium, Firefox, WebKit).
+It supports both headless and headed browser modes, making it ideal for CI/CD automation.
+   - Playwright also offers powerful tools for interacting with page elements, handling pop-ups, capturing screenshots, and running tests in parallel, which is critical for scaling tests in a continuous integration pipeline.

+2. **Page Object Model (POM)**:
+   - The **Page Object Model (POM)** is used to ensure maintainability and scalability of the test suite.
+By organizing browser interactions into reusable components (pages), tests become more readable and easier to update when the application UI changes.

+3. **GitHub Actions**:
+   - **GitHub Actions** is used for Continuous Integration (CI) and Continuous Deployment (CD).
+By using GitHub Actions, tests are automatically run on each pull request, ensuring that no breaking changes are introduced.
+The integration with GitHub allows for seamless triggering of tests on commit, PR, or on a scheduled basis.
+   - The workflow is configured to execute tests on the `main` and `master` branches and provide useful feedback on the status of the tests via the CTRf report format.
+The results can be viewed directly within GitHub Actions.

+4. **CTRf Report**:
+   - **CTRf Report** format is used for reporting test results as it provides a structured format that is easy to parse and understand.
+It provides detailed information on test outcomes, including failed, skipped, and flaky tests, which is crucial for analyzing test stability and identifying issues early.

+---
 ## Getting Started

 To get started with this project, you'll need to have **Node.js** and **npm** installed.
 Then, clone the repository and install the necessary dependencies.